 It’s a great way to understand Hungarian cuisine too.

-4. The Danube River
+4. See Sunset Over the Danube River

 While this river flows through Hungary, viewing it in Budapest gives you its best side.
 It separates the city in two, and if you are by the bridge during sunset, you will fall in love with the calm it sets upon the city.